 I’m currently a postdoc in the economics department at Uniandes in Bogotá (Colombia).
 I’m particularly interested in the history and methodology of macroeconometric modeling, and in the history of recent economics.
-After obtaining my PhD at La Sorbonne in March 2017 and after spending almost two years at the HOPE Center at Duke, I started my postdoc at Uniandes with Andrés Álvarez and Jimena Hurtado on the history of recent economics.
+After obtaining my PhD at La Sorbonne in March 2017 under the supervision of Annie L. Cot and after spending almost two years at the HOPE Center at Duke, I started my postdoc at Uniandes with Andrés Álvarez and Jimena Hurtado on the history of recent economics.
 At Uniandes, I also teach a course on the history of economic analysis since August 2017.

 I’m the twittermaster for the Societies for the History of Economics (SHoET), which is a joint initiative of the History of Economics Society (HES) and the European Society for the History of Economic Thought (ESHET).
 I’m also a founding member of the Latin American Society for the History of Economics (ALAHPE), and a member of ALAHPE’s communication committee.
 I also make part of the Research Group in the History and Methodology of Recent Economics (REhPERE) of the University Paris 1 Panthéon-Sorbonne.